cydrobolt/polr/README.md

 *Upgrading from 2.x:*
  - Back up your database and files
  - Update by using `git pull` or downloading a release
- - Run `composer install` to ensure dependencies are up to date
+ - Run `composer install -no-dev -o` to ensure dependencies are up to date

 #### Browser Extensions